jreeee/awccc/future.md

 ## TODOs
-- fix setup
-- fix paths
+- check that symbols aren't the same
 - fix read-in
 - fix chl header stuff
 - download anime metadata and store it